nwikamulia/ai-day-jakarta-2026/README.md

 1. Confirm all three Datagen connectors are **RUNNING** and producing to `customers`, `products`, and `transactions`.
 2. Confirm `enriched_customer_orders` and `nbo_business_logic` return rows with a simple query: `SELECT * FROM nbo_business_logic LIMIT 10;`
 3. Confirm `next_best_offers` is populating: `SELECT * FROM next_best_offers;`
-4. Confirm `email_dispatch_log` is populating for `should_email = TRUE` rows, and that emails are actually going out — check the connected Gmail account's Sent folder and your Zapier task history (or, for the local mock, confirm `sent_emails.log` is growing).
+4. Confirm `email_dispatch_log` is populating for `should_email = TRUE` rows, and that emails are actually going out, check the connected Gmail account's Sent folder and your Zapier task history (or, for the local mock, confirm `sent_emails.log` is growing).

 ---

 ## Expected Results

 - A live, three-source, KYC-aware Next Best Offer pipeline running entirely on Confluent Cloud and Flink SQL.
-- A clear separation between deterministic, auditable business logic (who qualifies, for what, and whether to email) and generative AI (how to word it) — the standard pattern for AI in regulated industries.
+- A clear separation between deterministic, auditable business logic (who qualifies, for what, and whether to email) and generative AI (how to word it), the standard pattern for AI in regulated industries.
 - Two independently deployed, independently scalable Flink Streaming Agents that hand off work purely through a Kafka topic, with every decision and tool call logged and replayable.
 - A working email dispatch you can watch happen live, end to end, driven entirely from inside Confluent Cloud.